worseTyler/MarkdownBlogs/2017/05/how-i-installed-software-on-a-server/index.md

 ### Message Queuing

-The servers required the Message Queuing feature, Powershell has a nice way of achieving this.
+The servers required the Message Queuing feature, PowerShell has a nice way of achieving this.

 ```powershell
 Import-Module Servermanager